Updated April 16, 2021

 The American College of Obstetrician and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend that COVID-19 vaccines should not be withheld from pregnant individuals who meet criteria for vaccination.
 UCLA Health also stands by this statement from the ACOG and SMFM regarding the World Health Organization's position on this topic.

 The COVID-19 vaccine should be offered to people who are lactating/breastfeeding.
 Although lactating individuals were not part of the vaccine clinical trials, based on experience with other vaccines, the benefits of vaccine outweigh any safety concerns.
 You do not have to delay or stop breastfeeding if you receive the COVID-19 vaccine.

 The American College of Obstetricians and Gynecologists offers additional guidance on this topic.

-The Pfizer COVID-19 vaccine is currently authorized for people 16 and older and the Moderna vaccine is authorized for people 18 and older.
+The Pfizer COVID-19 vaccine is currently authorized for people 16 and older and the Moderna and Johnson & Johnson vaccines are authorized for people 18 and older.
 Before a vaccine can be offered to children under 16, clinical trials must be run in different age groups to test its safety and effectiveness.

 In most cases, yes.
 People with medical problems can and should receive the vaccine if they do not have a severe allergy to the ingredients in the vaccine.
 This includes people living with HIV, autoimmune disorders, such as Lupus, or any other medical problem that leads to a weakened immune system.